 Clinical Agency Placement Requirements - Placement in clinical sites for certain programs in the College of Health Sciences requires students to meet specific clinical agency placement requirements.
-Clinical agency placement requirements for certain programs (particularly those involving direct patient contact and/ or practice with children) require a criminal background check and/or a urine drug screen.
+Clinical agency placement requirements for certain programs (particularly those involving direct patient contact and/or practice with children) require a criminal background check and/or a urine drug screen.
 Students whose results from these screenings do not meet clinical agency placement requirements will be unable to participate in clinical experiences which are required for satisfactory progression and completion of the program.
-Other requirements may include documentation of tuberculosis screenings indicating student is free of disease, specific immunizations, certifications, student professional liability insurance purchased through the University [see Student Liability (Malpractice) Insurance], and individual health insurance.
-Specific requirements for individual programs may be obtained by contacting the departmental office.
+Most clinical agencies and programs where students may be potentially exposed to blood borne pathogens mandate that students comply with the Hepatitis B vaccination requirement. [see Blood Borne Pathogens and Hepatitis B Statement].
+Other requirements may include documentation of tuberculosis screenings indicating student is free of disease, specific immunizations, certifications, licensures, student professional liability insurance purchased through the University [see Student Liability (Malpractice) Insurance], and individual health insurance.
+Students who have not met clinical agency placement requirements will not be permitted to participate in clinical and laboratory learning experiences mandated for satisfactory progression and completion of the program.
+Specific requirements for individual programs may be obtained by contacting the departmental office for the program.